edilma/coffeeWebApi/README.md

 # Coffee WebAPI

-This is a WebAPI project created using .NET 7.0 that implements CRUD operations for managing coffee products.
+WebAPI project created using .NET 7.0 that implements CRUD operations for managing coffee products.
 The project uses in-memory data for testing purposes.

 ## Features